bitsofcotton/p2/README.md

 # p2
 Generic predictor on expectation value mediumly depends data itself.
-Also, integrated generic predictor they slices some dimension of input stream.
+Also, integrated generic predictor they slices some dimension of input stream if all the inner status is on the input stream condition.

 # Description:
 If we don't have better prediction with p0, p1, we categorize series of input and predict with them by catgp.